nabarunDG/vaccinerumorcontrol/README.md

 User-generated text can be mined for shifts in public sentiment and provide specific real-time targets for countering misinformation.
 Private text exchanges with a bot may provide different insight than other data sources.
 Unlike search engine trends and social media monitoring, we will be able to query the time between vaccination and onset of symptoms.
 Time-to-onset is the [single most important](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6447519/) element to determining if a side effect was caused by the vaccine.
 <br><br>

-# Anticipated Costs
-We are soliciting funding to make this vision a reality.
-At a minimum over 6 months, we will need a software developer ($25-$43k), purchased computing resources ($30k), and a part-time project manager ($65k).
-Ideally, research assistants and more programmer support would be available, either funded, crowdsourced, or in-kind.
-In the event of high volume uptake (more than 100,000 sessions), text messaging via [Twilio](https://www.twilio.com/pricing) can be scaled with volume discounts, but would require additional funding.
-Each chatbot session costs about $0.12 (assuming 16 send/receive messages) in the United States, and is available for paralell deployment in dozens of other countries.
-<br><br>

 # Insights
 From years of deploying patient-centric health apps, we proceed with 4 central insights.